top of page

 • vulnerability to illness (due to weakened immune system from the stress)

 All of these things can last a long time.
 And those are not fun.
 Burnout isn’t a bad few days, it’s a hit to the system that can cause a domino effect that impacts multiple pillars of your life for a long time.
 You, your family, and your community deserve better than that.
-And the good news is: regular self-care can prevent burnout and even lead to:

 • Higher levels of energy